emranxec/MyLearning/README.md

 ## Q. MQS?
 >
 ----
-70. explain Maven in detail? explain Pom.xml in detail?
+## Q. explain Maven in detail? explain Pom.xml in detail?
 >
 ----
 ## Q. Why to overide run in springApplication?